-The Tribe now has a world class facility that has set a new standard for gaming operations in the Midwest.
-Before its doors even opened, nearby Blue Chip Casino updated their presence in Michigan City, Indiana to help off-set the anticipated competition from Four Winds Casino Resort.
+The Tribe now has a world-class facility that has set a new standard for gaming operations in the Midwest.
+Before its doors even opened, nearby Blue Chip Casino updated its presence in Michigan City, Indiana to help offset the anticipated competition from Four Winds Casino Resort.

 Coincidentally, on the same day the New Buffalo casino opened its doors, Saginaw Chippewa Indian Tribe leaders announced plans for a huge expansion of its Soaring Eagle Casino & Resort and a nearby hotel.
-Described as “a Disney-esque expansion of epic proportions,” preliminary plans call for expanding the hotel and casino, adding a water park, a theme park, indoor ski and skating area, bowling center, theaters and a retail stores.
+Described as “a Disney-esque expansion of epic proportions,” preliminary plans call for expanding the hotel and casino, adding a water park, a theme park, an indoor ski, and skating area, a bowling center, theaters, and retail stores.

 There is more than a bit of irony in all this.
 Consider these facts: